 7. The rim of the circle shall be made of band iron, steel or other suitable material, the top of which shall be flush with the ground outside.
+It shall be at least 6mm thick.
+The inside and top of the rim shall be white.
 The ground surrounding the circle may be concrete, synthetic, asphalt, wood or any other suitable material.